tomdries/frametiler/README.md

 ![alt text](test_files/mosaic.jpg "Mosaic")

-# videoframer
+# frametiler

-`videoframer` is a Python module for extracting video frames and creating image mosaics like the image above.
+`frametiler` is a Python module for extracting video frames and creating image mosaics like the image above.

 One of its application areas are LLMS with vision abilities.
 A single prompt with consecutive images can give temporal information to an LLM.
 For example, GPT-4V describes the above sequence as: `The video show a progression of scenes over a city during twilight, possibly depicting a time-lapse.`